deepjavalibrary/djl-demo/aws/lambda-model-serving/README.md

 In this demo, we are going to show you how [Deep Java Library (DJL)](http://djl.ai) resolve above issues.

-The Lambda Function we are creating is an image classification application that predicts labels along with their probabilities using a pre-trained MXNet model.
+The Lambda Function we are creating is an image classification application that predicts labels along with their probabilities using a pre-trained PyTorch model.

 ## Preparation
 - [You need to install aws cli on your system](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)